Insights on Going Independent: An Interview with GigX’s Fractional Chief Business Development Officer

-Angelo: GigX is a directory.
+Angelo: GigX is a Network.
 Someone looking for a fractional executive for their organization can go there, do a search for “CMO, a bunch of us will pop up and people can go through our profiles and make their own choice.
 How often do you get a phone call from someone who says, "Hey, I need a Fractional CMO, I'm looking at your offerings, but I'm really confused on how to go about this."
 Can you guys offer a consulting service or guidance if someone wants to have that kind of hand-holding through the process?

 Matt: Well, it's actually an interesting question.
 I'm glad you asked it, because it gives me the opportunity to differentiate GigX within the marketplace of other organizations that people may think are similar to a GigX.

-What you mentioned is true: GigX is a directory.
+What you mentioned is true: GigX is a Network.
 That means that it functions completely differently than a staffing and recruiting firm or a search firm.
-Insofar as this: the organizations that are leveraging GigX to find our people and to use our directory, they don't reach out to GigX directly.
+Insofar as this: the organizations that are leveraging GigX to find our people and to use our Network, they don't reach out to GigX directly.
 We don't serve as the middle people in the process.
 And the benefit for the organizations is that they don't need to pay a large fee to engage in the platform.
 They can use it for free.

 The great piece for the members on the site is that while those members are paying an annual subscription fee to be featured, A) the subscription fee is relatively low and very affordable, and B) because GigX isn't in the middle of the negotiation, we're not needing to markup the talent or take a percentage of any deals that get done.
 So, the talent has the ability to negotiate on their own behalf with the organizations that reach out to them directly.
 GigX sees itself as merely making the handshakes happen between these two parties and then…stepping out of the way.